DILIGENCE INTERNATIONAL LLC

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if Your Data changes during your relationship with us.

-- Contact Data includes billing address, home address, email address and telephone numbers.
+- Contact Details includes billing address, home address, email address and telephone numbers.

-We use different methods to collect data from and about you through direct interactions.
-You may give us your Identity and Contact Data by filling in forms, or by corresponding with us by post, phone, email or otherwise.
-This includes personal data you provide when you subscribe to our services or apply for a job with us.
+We use different methods to collect data from and about you including through direct interactions.
+You may give us your Identity, Contact, and Financial Details by filling in forms, or by corresponding with us by post, phone, email, through our website or otherwise.

-We will only use Your Data when the law allows us to.
+We will only use Your Data when the law allows us to and in accordance with our obligations to our clients.
 Most commonly, we will use Your Data in the following circumstances:

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.